 - Our SBA small business lawyers and consultants can help to avoid common mistakes made in the application process.

-If you are experiencing problems in the Federal SBA 8a Program, 8a minority owned business status requirements, or any other government small business programs, contact Watson & Associates for immediate help.
-You can also call our government contracts attorneys toll free at 1866-601-5518.
+If you are experiencing problems in the Federal SBA 8 (a) Business Development Program, small business 8a minority owned government contracts business status requirements, or any other government small business programs, contact the SBA certification attorneys at Watson & Associates for immediate help.
+You can also call our government contracts attorneys toll free at 1-866-601-5518.